(Amazon UK link) |

 A heroine with faults was perhaps rather a risky undertaking in Jane Austen's day, and it's a tribute to her writing skills that this book is still popular today.
 But despite seeing its good points, I didn't really enjoy reading it.
 Give it a try if you like Jane Austen, or if you're interested in social history, but be prepared to skim in places.
 If you're unfamiliar with this author, I'd recommend trying one of her other books first.

 Oddly enough, this is one of the few books where I felt that the film version worked rather better.
-Possibly because there was scenery and action, and some of the introspection vanished, while the satire remained.
-I particularly liked the Kate Beckinsdale version of 'Emma', produced in 1996.
+Possibly because there was scenery and action, and some of the introspection vanishes, while the satire remains.
+I particularly like the Kate Beckinsdale version of 'Emma', produced in 1996.

 No comments: